kieni177/hansal-verrechnungsprogramm-v3/QUICKSTART.md

 - View overview of products, orders, and invoices

 ### 2. Manage Products
-- Click "Products" in the sidebar
+- Click "Produkte" in the sidebar
 - Add new products with name, price, description
 - Edit or delete existing products
+- Click column headers to sort the table
+- Use the search field to filter products

 ### 3. Create Orders
-- Click "Orders" in the sidebar
+- Click "Bestellungen" in the sidebar
 - Create new orders for customers
+- **Customer Autocomplete**: Start typing a customer name to see suggestions from previous orders
+- When selecting a known customer, phone and address are auto-filled
 - Add multiple products to each order
 - View order totals and status
+- Click column headers to sort, use filters to search

+### 4. Manage Slaughters
+- Click "Schlachtungen" in the sidebar
+- Record new cattle slaughters with meat cuts
+- Stock is automatically updated based on slaughter data
+- Track available weight per product

-### 4. Generate Invoices
+### 5. Generate Invoices
-- Click "Invoices" in the sidebar
+- Click "Rechnungen" in the sidebar
-- Generate invoice from any completed order
+- Generate invoice from any order
+- **Overwrite existing**: If an invoice exists, you'll be asked to confirm overwriting
+- **Batch Download**: Select multiple invoices and download as one combined PDF
-- Download invoice as PDF
+- Download individual invoices as PDF
-- View invoice details
+- Click column headers to sort, use filters to search

 ## 🛑 Stopping the Application